mohinpatell/NeuralNetwork/README.md

 # NeuralNetwork
-Attempting to build a neural network that differentiates between pictures of dogs and cats from scratch with a YouTube tutorial.
+Attempting to build a Neural Network with python that differentiates between pictures of dogs and cats from scratch with a YouTube tutorial.